tteets09/tteets09/README.md

-# Welcome I am Tony Teets
+# Welcome, I am Tony Teets

 ## Angela Yu Web Development 2022
 The projects below are projects that were done while taking the [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/ "The Complete 2022 Web Development Bootcamp") by Angela Yu.
 This course has taught me a lot on the topic of Web Development and has taught topics such as: